falcosecurity/falco/CODE_OF_CONDUCT.md

 submitting pull requests or patches, and other activities.

-We are committed to making participation in this project a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.
+We are committed to making participation in this project a harassment-free experience for everyone, regardless of the level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behaviour by participants include:

 * The use of sexualized language or imagery
 * Personal attacks